 A coastal home can often get confused with nautical or Hamptons style interiors.
 While they all have many elements in common, they each have some very different details which set them apart from each other.

-They all create a calm coastal feel.
-A light, bright and airy atmosphere encompassing open plan living with fresh whites and soft neutrals.
+They all create a beachy feel in one way or another.
+A light, bright and airy atmosphere encompassing open plan living with fresh whites and seaside colours.
 But that’s where it ends.
+The main differences between these styles are the different colour palettes, textures, patterns and flora.

 Staple colours for this style are obviously navy and white, with an occasional splash of red thrown in.
+Think bold knotted lamp stands and rope accessories.
+Shell trinkets, porthole mirrors and anchor print wallpaper.
 Stripes are essential and are incorporated with elements such as ships, anchors and everything that celebrates life at sea.

-Textured materials, weathered surfaces and lots of light give a beautiful organic feel that helps embrace the seaside and the natural world.
+Textured materials, native bush elements, weathered surfaces and lots of light give a beautiful organic feel that helps embrace the seaside and the natural world.

 Let’s explore some basic guidelines for you to achieve the ‘coastal style’ in your home:-

 Crisp whites and layered neutrals form the basis of any coastal colour palette.
 Focus on sandy beiges and soft soothing greys.
 Experiment with accent colours using muted beachy pastels such as turquoise, coral and yellow.
 Highlight hues can be bright but use sparingly and don’t go overboard.
+Of course, a variety of soft blue tones always gives a beautiful beachy feel.
 To maintain a cohesive and harmonious palette stick to a few chosen colours.

 Be inspired and play with colour using natural beachy elements as inspiration, and keep it simple.